OSU-HPCC/hpc-lessons/07_scaling.md

 ![Integral](img/integral.png "Integral")

 tells us the exact area under the curve from 0 to 1.
 Recall that one way we can approximate this area is by using Riemann sums.
-The idea behind a Riemann sum is to divide the interval 0 to 1 up into subintervals and draw rectangles at each interval whose top-middle point meets the curve.
+The idea behind a Riemann sum is to divide the interval 0 to 1 into subintervals and draw rectangles at each interval whose top-middle point meets the curve.
 Drawing ten rectangles under our curve would look like the following:

 ![Ten Rectangles](img/ten-rectangles.png "Ten Rectangles")

 We can compute the area of these rectangles, add them together, and get an approximation of the area under the curve.
 Notice that with ten rectangles our approximation of pi is too large because the rectangles do not fit perfectly under the curve.
-We can reduce this error making the rectangles smaller and drawing more of them.
+We can reduce this error by making the rectangles smaller and drawing more of them.
 Here is what the approximation looks like for fifty rectangles:

 ![Fifty Rectangles](img/fifty-rectangles.png "Fifty Rectangles")